sapville/udacity-memory-game/README.md

 Simple classes utilizing the respective functions.

 # Further development
+## Bugs
 - When 1 star is earned put in the congratulations text 'star' instead of 'stars'

+## Features
+- Add a description of the game on the initial screen
+- Show the best result